grumpyjames/birding-almanac/features/a-200-bird-year/part-46-notts-excursions.md

 We do look at a lot of Wigeon.
 Goodness me.
 It must be said of Rutland, that in Winter, it is a spectacular place just for the sheer number of wildfowl on offer.
-Although, if pushed, I think I prefer the Swale, slowly snaking it's way between Sheppey and the North Kent mainland.
+Although, if pushed, I think I prefer the Swale, slowly snaking its way between Sheppey and the North Kent mainland.

 <figure class="figure">
   <img